How long does a genital herpes outbreak last? onset and recovery insights

 - having a cold or feeling unwell

-- having a weakened immune system
+- illness or weakened immune system

-- hormonal changes including having a period
+- hormonal changes (for example, having your period)

 - stress